Contributor License Agreements (CLAs)

 To contribute code to this project, follow these general steps:

 - Sign a Contributor License Agreement, as described above.

 - Set up your development environment.

-- Associate each of your changesets with an Issue (a bug report or feature request) in our GitHub Issue Tracker.
+- Associate each of your pull requests with an Issue (a bug report or feature request) in our GitHub Issue Tracker.
 Create a new Issue if there isn't one already, and assign it to yourself.

-- Check out code, create a new issue on codereview.appspot.com, and complete the code review process.
-Detailed instructions for all these processes are given below.
+- Check out code, create a new pull request on GitHub with your changes, and complete the code review process.
+Detailed instructions for these processes are given below.

 - After your code is reviewed and you receive approval, commit the code.
-If you are not an official Contributor, a Contributor pulls your changeset into the official repository.
+If you are not an official Contributor, a Contributor merges your pull request into the official repository.

 We use the following tools and processes: